 In Germany, a written employment contract is the standard.
 It should contain information such as salary and holiday entitlement.
 Carefully read the contract before signing it.
 If there is something you do not understand, there is no need to fret: ask the HR department or the company's human resources manager.
 Make sure that all information is correct.

 What your employment contract should include

 Your employment contract must include the following information:

 - Name and address of the employer and the employee.

-- Place of work: Where are you going to work?
-If you will be working in different locations, this should be stated in the contract.
+- Place of work: where are you going to work?
+If you will be working in different locations, it should be stated in the contract.

 - Job description: what will your tasks in the company entail?

 - Remuneration (salary): how much money will you earn for your work?
 Are there any additional allowances or bonuses, for example on Christmas or for working on weekends?
 When does the company pay your salary – at the end or at the beginning of the month?